-2020 Horseshoe Crab Spawning Survey Results Carly Toulan, Maryland Coastal Bays Program Steve Doctor, Maryland Department of Natural Resources, Fisheries and Boating Services
+2021 Horseshoe Crab Spawning Survey Results

+Carly Toulan, Maryland Coastal Bays Program

+Steve Doctor, Maryland Department of Natural Resources,

+Fisheries and Boating Services

-The 19th annual horseshoe crab (Limulus polyphemus) spawning survey continues the local assessment of population abundance and critical habitat availability in the Maryland Coastal Bays.
+The 2021 horseshoe crab spawning survey was the 20th annual survey to track Atlantic horseshoe crab (Limulus polyphemus) spawning population abundance and critical habitat availability in the Maryland Coastal Bays.
 Horseshoe crabs are an integral component of Mid-Atlantic estuaries.
 Their eggs are a vital source of protein to migratory shorebirds returning from over wintering areas.
+Eggs and larvae are also a source of food for numerous Coastal Bays' species like eels, catfish, juvenile striped bass, white perch, killifish, weakfish, Atlantic silversides, bluefish, sand shrimp, blue crabs, spider crabs, and hermit crabs (ASMFC, 2019).
 The adults are a food source for sea turtles, conch and even sharks.
 Horseshoe crabs are commercially harvested for bait in whelk and eel pots.
 In addition, their blood is used in the biomedical industry to test for the presence of bacterial toxins.
 Survey results are used by the Maryland Coastal Bays Program (MCBP) and the Maryland Department of Natural Resources (MDNR) to monitor abundance trends in the local population.
 The data collected from the surveys is also used to delineate areas of critical spawning habitat for horseshoe crabs as well as preferred spawning temperatures.
 Results are submitted to the Atlantic States Marine Fisheries Commission (ASMFC) and are used to inform management of horseshoe crabs.
 The status of horseshoe crab populations along the Atlantic coast is investigated through surveys, research, and harvest records.
 The 2019 ASMFC stock assessment indicated the population in the Delaware Bay area that also includes the Maryland Coastal Bays is stable (ASMFC, 2019).
-Results from this survey confirm that the local population abundance appears to be stable.
+Results from this survey supports the stock assessment in that the local population abundance appears to be stable.